mudspringhiker/identification_of_fraud_from_Enron_emails/README.md

 (For details on how I obtained this, see [IPython notebook](https://github.com/mudspringhiker/enron_poi_id_machine_learning_project/blob/master/classifier_comparison.ipynb).

 As to how many of these features were used in the final algorithm were the result of gridsearching through the k numbers of features for SelectKBest.
-The code for this is in [poi_id_skb_ab.py](https://github.com/mudspringhiker/enron_poi_id_machine_learning_project/blob/master/poi_id_skb_ab.py).
+The code for this is in [poi_id_skb_ab.py](https://github.com/mudspringhiker/enron_poi_id_machine_learning_project/blob/master/poi_id_skb_ab.py) or see code below, for answer to question no. 4.
+After running the code, it appears that the optimal k is 14 (see figure included in answer for question 6).
+(This can also be accessed by using the best_estimator_ attribute for the object created after fitting.)

 ***3. What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]***